-5.2 The structure of functional explanations
+2. The structure of functional explanations: review from earlier lecture

 A functional explanation is an explanation in which the beneficial effects of a structure are an important part of the explanation of the structure itself.
 The classic examples come from biology: